-A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss currently serves as the Special Assistant to the Vice President of Student Affairs for Athletic Initiatives.
+A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss currently serves as the Chief of Strategic Initiatives.

 Macriss has served in a number of roles, most recently serving as Director of Athletics.
 Under Macriss’ watch (he was appointed Interim A.D. on July 1, 2014), Sacramento State athletics saw unprecedented success both on and off the field.
 In 2014-15, Hornet football and the men’s and women’s basketball programs combined for the most wins in a season in the school’s NCAA Div.
 I era.
 In addition, both the men’s and women’s basketball teams qualified for the postseason for the first time in the Div.
 I era.